aaronparker/aaronparker.github.io/_posts/2008-03-28-changes-to-dacl-settings-in-windows-vista.md

 > In Windows Vista, the NTFS file system Discretionary Access Control Lists (DACLs) have been changed to enable data sharing and collaboration in data directories that are outside protected directories.

 This is a great reference, especially if you are managing co-existence with Windows XP and Windows Vista.
-It details the default DACL changes in Windows Vista, why these changes were made and how to reset the defaults if you&#8217;ve changed them.
+It details the default DACL changes in Windows Vista, why these changes were made and how to reset the defaults if you've changed them.